 The SEN Governor will meet at least annually with the SENCo and the governor will report annually on the success of the policy against the specific objectives which are given under ‘The SEND Aims of the School’ at the beginning of this policy.
 The school adopts the Revise, Revisit, Refine and Refresh approach to ensure that the school is successfully meeting the needs of SEND pupils and parents as well as suitable training and supporting staff.

 Pupil progress will provide evidence for the success of the SEND policy and this will be analysed carefully through:

 • Consideration of each pupil’s success in meeting targets when reviewed.

-• Use of standardised tests – SATs, Foundation profile scores.
+• Use of standardised tests – SATs, EYFS pupil profiles/baseline assessments

 • School tracking systems.

-In addition the school will publish an annual SEND Information report which can be viewed on the schools website which details the key SEND information report.
+In addition the school will publish an annual SEND Information report which can be viewed on the school website which details the key SEND information report.